Professor Rob Wilson

 During the past 10 years I have been an invited speaker to delegates at a range of academic, policy and practitioner/manager conferences and workshops on a range of issues including digital health, digital social care, partnership working and information sharing including presentations to: Cabinet Office, DCLG/ODPM, ESRC, Public Sector Forums, eGov Monitor, Socitm, Ark-Media, KableNet/Guardian, Capita Conferences, External Funding Bulletin, London Business Conferences, Integrated Care Network, IDeA/LGA, ADSS/ADASS and BJHC.

-Over the course of the last decade I have been PI or CI of funding of nearly £4m from a range of sources including Research Councils/Agencies (including ESRC, EPSRC, NIHR, TSB/Innovate UK, JISC, EC Framework Programmes), and national government departments (including Cabinet Office, DCLG, DH) and a range of other international, national and regional bodies (see below for details).
+Over the course of the last decade I have been PI or CI of funding of over £4m from a range of sources including Research Councils/Agencies (including ESRC, EPSRC, NIHR, TSB/Innovate UK, JISC, EC Framework Programmes), and national government departments (including Cabinet Office, DCLG, DH) and a range of other international, national and regional bodies (see below for details).

 Selected Past Projects